 A bootloader is a piece of software that manages several storage partitions of the mobile phone.
 It acts as a security checkpoint to ensure that the software starting up is genuine.
 A locked bootloader implements a limitation on what can be installed/booted on the device.
 It will only load the code that has been signed by the device manufacturer.
 To perform a physical acquisition, it is required to unlock the bootloader, however, doing that will destroy cryptographic keys that encrypt the data partition and hence wipe the data.

 It is the process of assuring the end-user of the integrity of the software keeps running on a device.
-It implements a check-in every part of the boot process for integrity.
+It implements a check-in of every part of the boot process for integrity.
 Starting from Android 7.0 Nougat, Google has rigorously imposed a verified boot on its devices.
 As a result of this implementation, it is extremely difficult to root devices running Android 7.0.
 To root devices, we have to unlock the bootloader first which would automatically wipe user data.
 Even if the bootloader lock is bypassed, the verified boot will continuously check for integrity and would block booting into an image with an unreliable signature.

 Factory Reset Protection (FRP)

-FRP is a security method is specifically designed for making it sure that someone cannot just wipe, and make the phone to factory reset in case if it was stolen or you have lost it.
+FRP is a security method is specifically designed for making sure that someone cannot just wipe, and make the phone factory reset in case if it was stolen or you have lost it.
 For devices that have a secure lock screen (passcode) and at least one Google Account configured, FRP is automatically activated.
 FRP aids in restricting physical imaging by ensuring it is active regardless of whether the phone was wiped or not.
-For instance, what if a thief tries to flash a custom ROM on a phone with an unlocked bootloader and no FRP measures.
-Thankfully, FRP works with bootloader locker and Verified Boot to ensure no untrusted code or flashing images are booted on to the device.
+For instance, a thief tries to flash a custom ROM on a phone with an unlocked bootloader and no FRP measures.
+Thankfully, FRP works with bootloader locker and Verified Boot to ensure no untrusted code or flashing images are booted onto the device.